Outcome of search for B.C. fugitives ‘absolutely devastating’: Alberni mayor - Port Alberni Valley News

-News that RCMP in Manitoba have discovered the bodies of two B.C. fugitives that have been the subject of a Canada-wide manhunt is “absolutely devastating,” says Port Alberni mayor Sharie Minions.
+News that RCMP in Manitoba have likely discovered the bodies of two B.C. fugitives that have been the subject of a Canada-wide manhunt is “absolutely devastating,” says Port Alberni Mayor Sharie Minions.

 Kam McLeod, 19, and Bryer Schmegelsky, 18, both of Port Alberni, were suspected in the deaths of three people in northern B.C. in mid-July.
-They were last seen on July 22 near Gillam, Man., and since then RCMP and Canadian military personnel have conducted an intense search that covered more than 11,000 square kilometres.
+They were last seen on July 22 near Gillam, Man., and since then, the RCMP, the military and countless others have conducted an intense cross-country search that covered more than 11,000 square kilometres.

-Wednesday morning (Aug.
-7) RCMP announced that McLeod and Schmegelsky’s bodies were discovered on the shore of the Nelson River.
-Their remains were found about eight kilometres away from where a burned out SUV the two men were known to have been driving was discovered.

 “We are definitely saddened by the news today, as a city and as a community.
 It’s definitely not the outcome that we had hoped for,” Minions said.

-Minions said she has not reached out to the families of the Port Alberni men yet.
-“Over the last couple of weeks I have tried to respect their privacy.
+Minions said she has not reached out to the young men’s families yet.
+“Over the last couple of weeks, I have tried to respect their privacy.
 But I am planning to reach out now,” she said.

-The families of Kam McLeod and Bryer Schmegelsky were not available for comment following the announcement.
-A sign on the front door at Schmegelsky’s grandmother’s home, where he had been staying before leaving to look for work in the Yukon, asked for privacy.
+The families of McLeod and Schmegelsky were not available for comment on Wednesday.

-Minions has kept in touch with Gillam mayor Dwayne Forman throughout the ordeal and said she will be reaching out to him again now that the search has concluded.
+Minions said she has kept in touch with Gillam Mayor Dwayne Forman and will reach out to him again now that the search is over.

 “I’m hoping that at least their community will be able to start to return to their normal lives and feel a bit of closure on their end.
-And that they’ll begin to feel safe again.
-I can’t imagine what they have been going through the last few weeks, not being able to feel safe in your own home and not having that conclusion.
-It would have been really challenging.”
+And that they’ll begin to feel safe again.”

-McLeod and Schmegelsky left Port Alberni on July 12 to drive to Yukon Territory to look for work, according to their families.
-On Sunday, July 21 they were reported missing after their camper truck was found on fire 12 kilometres south of Dease Lake, B.C.
-Two days later, they were named suspects in the deaths of Vancouver professor Leonard Dyck and international tourists Lucas Fowler of Australia and Chynna Deese of North Carolina.
+McLeod and Schmegelsky left Port Alberni on July 12 to drive to the Yukon to look for work, according to their families.

-They were charged with second degree murder in Dyck’s death.
-His body was found two kilometres away from the burning camper truck.
-Fowler and Deese were found shot to death outside their van on Highway 37 outside Liard Hot Springs, B.C., nearly 500 kilometres away from where Dyck’s body was found.
+Their camper truck was found on fire south of Dease Lake, B.C., on July 19 – close to where Vancouver professor Leonard Dyck was found dead the same day.

+Police also announced around that time that Lucas Fowler of Australia and Chynna Deese of North Carolina had been found dead near Liard Hot Springs on July 15.

+The men were initially declared missing, but on July 23, police named them as suspects in the double homicide and later charged them with second-degree murder in Dyck’s death.

-Confirmed sightings of the Port Alberni men in Cold Lake, Alta. and Gillam, Man. led law enforcement through four provinces.
+Subsequent sightings of the fugitives led law enforcement to Cold Lake, Alta., Meadow Lake, Sask., and Gillam, Man.

-Gillam Mayor Dwayne Forman said it’s not a surprise the suspects were found dead.
+Gillam Mayor Forman said it’s not a surprise they were found dead.

-“This is non-forgiving terrain … there was a lot of speculation this was likely to be the outcome.”

-People in the community have been on an emotional roller-coaster, he added, and are relieved the manhunt is over.

 Deese’s brother, British Deese, told The Associated Press that the family needed time to process the news that the suspects’ bodies had been found.